 Black Doom from Shadow the Hedgehog is a pretty dark villain as well, having his aliens invade the world and planning to kill all humans (though he claims to only be trying to save them from a path of self-destruction).
 If Shadow chooses to help Black Doom in the Pure Dark path (and the player must view every ending in order to unlock the real ending) Black Doom has Shadow blow up a city with a bomb.
 Also, in the real ending of the game, Black Doom paralyzes Sonic, Tails, Knuckles, Amy, Rouge, and Eggman and tries to feed them to carnivorous aliens.

 The Deadly Six in Sonic Lost World are an odd case: while they are somewhat goofy, hilarious, brightly colored characters, they prove to be some of the darkest villains in the series: upon betraying Eggman, they use one of his machines to drain the planet below of its energy (which is implied to be its life force) to make themselves stronger.
-Then, they plan to turn Sonic into a robot (not in the usual "stuff him into a Badnik" way, but SatAM's "turn organism into robot" method), but due to a rescue by Tails, they capture him instead, but try to turn him into a robot anyway.
-Eventually, Amy and Knuckles get their lives drained by the machine, and later on they (seemingly) kill Eggman.
-Oh, and Zavok taunts Sonic about all this throughout Sky Road, to the hedgehog's anger.
+Then, they plan to turn Sonic into a loyal robot, but due to a rescue by Tails, they capture him instead.
+Not that they don't try to turn him into a robot anyway, however, and after they have him, Sonic stops making fun of them and demands they give him back, unharmed.
+Eventually, Amy and Knuckles get their lives drained by the machine, and they (seemingly) manage to kill Eggman.

 Ghetsis from Pokémon Black and White.
 Would you like some horrific child abuse and attempted murder with your cute monster-battling game?